u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

   port = 5432
   max_connections = 80

-.. _setup/deploy/odoo:
+.. _setup/deploy/Thrive Bureau ERP:

-Configuring Odoo
+Configuring Thrive Bureau ERP
 ----------------

-Out of the box, Odoo connects to a local postgres over UNIX socket via port 5432.
+Out of the box, Thrive Bureau ERP connects to a local postgres over UNIX socket via port 5432.
 This can be overridden using :ref:`the database options
 <reference/cmdline/server/database>` when your Postgres deployment is not
 local and/or does not use the installation defaults.

 The :ref:`packaged installers <setup/install/packaged>` will automatically
-create a new user (``odoo``) and set it as the database user.
+create a new user (``Thrive Bureau ERP``) and set it as the database user.

 * The database management screens are protected by the ``admin_passwd`` setting.
 This setting can only be set using configuration files, and is